 🗺️ Where to find: Osborne Street, Glasgow

 Birthdays are full of surprises but it’s very unlikely you will ever be surprised with an art mural, unless you’re Billy Connolly of course!
 To celebrate The Big Yin’s 75th birthday, three 50ft murals were created in honour of Scotland’s greatest comic.
 Here you can see Billy Connolly looking over Osborne Street.
-When it’s safe to travel, make sure to check out the Big Yin by Rachel Maclean on the Gallowgate near Barrowland Park and Dr Connolly, I Presume? by Jack Vettriano near St Enoch Square.
+Make sure to check out the Big Yin by Rachel Maclean on the Gallowgate near Barrowland Park and Dr Connolly, I Presume? by Jack Vettriano near St Enoch Square.

 9. RSPB Marine Wildlife Mural, Aberdeen